AHartNtkn/AHartNtkn.github.io/_posts/2020-08-31-Datatypes-as-Dialgebras.md

 I didn't understand it the first few times I read it.
 I read it again, probably for the fourth time now, and I finally feel I have a grasp on what it's saying, and this post is meant to express the basic point in my own words.
 This note will be a bit meandering.

 I won't explain what a dialgebra is.
 Look it up on the [nlab](https://ncatlab.org/nlab/show/dialgebra).
 Did you do that?
 Good.
-Now that you've seen the definition, let's define vectors as an (F, G)-dialgebra.
+Now that you've seen the definition, let's define dependent types as an (F, G)-dialgebra.
 Essentially, F will have all the information for the input requirements and G will have the output requirements.
 The dialgebra itself expresses the existence of a structure-preserving transformation from F Xs to G Xs; from inputs to outputs.

 Here's the first example; vectors have two constructors;